-> Faith is the bridge between the eternal (the unseen) and the temporal (the seen).
-By meditating and confessing the Word (hearing) we can cross that bridge and see as God sees.
+Faith is the bridge between the eternal (the unseen) and the temporal (the seen).
+By meditating and confessing the Word out loud (building the Word into our spirit) we can cross that bridge and see as God sees.

-> "In the morning, O Lord, you hear my voice; in the morning I lay my requests before you and wait in expectation." - Psalm 5:3
+"In the morning, O Lord, you hear my voice; in the morning I lay my requests before you and wait in expectation." - Psalm 5:3

 Exhibiting expectation is the key to hearing from God and is the key to miraculous power.
 Our expectation puts a demand on His presence, and pulls virtue out of Him.
 If we have no expectation, our faith has nothing to rest on, and God can do no more than we exhibit faith for.

 RESOLVE TO REPENT AND REALIGN

 If we are anxious, and we realize that there are things in our lives that were built on selfish interests more than Kingdom interests, or that we did not hear or obey the word of the Lord, then it can still be corrected.
 We must first repent of our sin.

 To paraphrase C.S.
 Lewis, "In the Lord, the wrong road never becomes the right road."
 To get back on the right road, we need to go back to where we missed the turn, which is called "repentance."

 Then we must resolve to no longer make major decisions based on anything but the purposes of the Kingdom first and foremost.
 Next, we must resolve to hear the word of the Lord and obey it.
 This is the time to get our lives aligned right with the Lord and His PURPOSE FOR OUR LIFE so that we will not be shaken along with the rest of the world.